ace-subido/aclys/readme.md

 - I thought of doing something "Redis-like" for thick Javascript Apps
 - All in a single file under 90 lines of code
 - Not meant for Production.
 Doesn't even have authentication.
 Not as fast as Redis or Memcache (100k read/write HTTP requests with 5 concurrent clients are around 1450-1500 requests per second over localhost)
+- "So it's running on HTTP?
+Do I need a web server".
+Aclys is built on top of Finagle, no web server needed.
+Setting it up to run on Heroku is [easy](https://devcenter.heroku.com/articles/scala).
+Setting it up to run on your computer is easy as well, just install **sbt** and run: **sbt run** in the base directory.

 There's only one method in Aclys